pyDeprecate

 sample output:

-Have you faced this in past or even now, do you have good ideas for improvement, all is welcome!
+Have you faced this issue in the past or are you facing it now?
+Do you have good ideas for improvement?
+All contributions are welcome!